1234max/multivendorbitcoinmart/README.md

 ![SCAM listings](https://github.com/MatthiasWinzeler/scam/wiki/images/scam.png)

-It offers only a basic set of marketplace features, but offers a significant higher level of [security](https://github.com/MatthiasWinzeler/scam/wiki/Security-&-Design-decisions) which would be required when run as a darknet market.
+It provides only a basic set of marketplace features, but offers a significant higher level of [security](https://github.com/MatthiasWinzeler/scam/wiki/Security-&-Design-decisions) which would be required when run as a darknet market.

 Plus, its bitcoin integration avoid the use of live wallets by using multisig transactions and BIP32 hierarchical keys.